Antenna and Feed simulation

 Another commercial software is CST studio suite.
 There is a free student version available but it is limited to max. mesh cells of 100 000.

-The student edition of GRASP (GRASP-SE) is also very useful and good tool to simulate the feed/reflector system using the feed simulation output of OpenEMS.
+The student edition of GRASP (GRASP-SE) by TICRA is also very useful and good tool to simulate the feed/reflector system using the feed simulation output of OpenEMS.

-I tried Ansys HFSS student, QuickWave student and CENOS too.
+I tried Ansys HFSS student, QuickWave student and CENOS too, but I was not happy.

-Here are some of my simulations with openEMS, free CST and GRASP-SE:
+1. Here are some of my simulations with openEMS, GRASP-SE and free CST

 Dual Mode Horn @76 GHz, optimized for an offset dish f/D=0.66: